Vice Chancellor for Finance and Administration

 Campus Planning and Development:

-- Champions and promotes implementation of campus-wide initiatives to strengthen UW Tacoma’s organizational culture, level of employee engagement, and breadth and depth of professional development opportunities.
+· Advocates and promotes implementation of campus-wide initiatives and recognizes staff contributions to strengthen UW Tacoma’s organizational culture, level of employee engagement, and breadth and depth of professional development opportunities.

-- Master’s degree in business administration, public administration, or related field.
-Ten years progressively responsible experience in leadership and management accountabilities in a higher education system, with an emphasis on financial management and/or capital project development.
+· Master’s degree.
+Ten years progressively responsible experience in leadership and management accountabilities preferably in a higher education system, with an emphasis on financial management and/or capital project development.

-- Experience in collaborating with executive level counterparts in providing strategic direction in a higher education setting.
+· Experience in collaborating with executive-level counterparts in providing strategic direction in a multi-dimensional organization or higher education system.

-- Skill in directing and supervising senior level managers accountable for key operational functions serving the University.
+· Skill in directing and supervising senior-level managers who are accountable for key operational functions serving the enterprise.

-- Skill in working collaboratively and authoritatively with a wide range of senior officials representing business partners, community groups, and government agencies.
+· Skill in working collaboratively and assertively with a wide range of senior officials representing business partners, community groups, and government agencies.

-- Capable of balancing the need for both energetic participation and timely decision-making.
+· Capable of balancing the need for both collaborative engagement and timely decision-making.

-- Demonstrated ability to work effectively in a shared governance environment.
+· Demonstrated respect for and ability to work effectively in a shared governance environment.

-- Demonstrated value for, and ability to work and communicate effectively with, students, faculty and staff of varying racial, ethnic, religious, gender, cultural, disability, sexual orientation and socioeconomic backgrounds.
+· Demonstrated valuing of, and ability to work and communicate effectively with individuals with varying racial, ethnic, religious, gender, cultural, disability, sexual orientation, socioeconomic, and other intersecting identities, and backgrounds.